stg-tud/tigerseyeplugin/documentation/documents/usermanual/README.md

 Two scripts are available.

 `gendoc.sh`
-:   executes the markdown processor `pandoc` and generate html of latex output.
+:   executes the markdown processor `pandoc` and generates HTML or latex output.
     Optionally the output will be written to an output file.
 Usage is as follows:

         ./gendoc html|latex [outputfile]

 `updpdf.sh`
 :   Is a shortcut script that executes `gendoc` with the latex parameter and a specified output file.
-    It then executes pdflatex on the generated tex file and produces a PDF.
+    It then executes pdflatex on the generated `tex` file and produces a PDF.
     It will put all generated files into the subdirectory `build`.
 Usage:

         ./updpdf